-\paragraph{Outline of the paper.} Sect. \ref{sez:rl} addresses the related works and highlight the new introduce problem and the main novel aspects of the method proposed to tackle it.
+\paragraph{Outline of the paper.} Sect. \ref{sez:rl} addresses the related works and highlights the new introduced problem and the main novel aspects of the method proposed to tackle it.
 Sect. \ref{sez:OZSL} formalizes the new OZSL problem and introduces benchmarks and performance metrics.
 In Sect. \ref{sez:method}, the proposed method (VAcWGAN) is reported.
-Sect. \ref{sez:exp} presents our experimental analysis (proposing baseline models, ablation studies and instnatiating the new SOTA for OZSL).
+Sect. \ref{sez:exp} presents our experimental analysis (proposing baseline models, ablation studies and instantiating the new SOTA for OZSL).
 Finally, Sect. \ref{sez:conc} draws conclusions and sketches possible future work.